 Mark Copelovitch is Associate Professor in the Department of Political Science and the Robert M. La Follette School of Public Affairs at the University of Wisconsin—Madison.
-Professor Copelovitch studies international political economy and international organizations, with a focus on the politics of international finance, the International Monetary Fund, and European integration.
+Professor Copelovitch studies international political economy and international organizations, with a focus on the politics of international trade, international finance, the International Monetary Fund, and European integration.
 He is the author of The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts (Cambridge University Press, 2010), as well as articles in Comparative Political Studies,the Journal of Politics, International Organization, International Studies Quarterly, and the Review of International Organizations.

 Mark Copelovitch, Christopher Gandrud, Mark Hallerberg.
 "Data Transparency, International Institutions, and Sovereign Borrowing Costs.
 International Studies Quarterly, Volume 62, Issue 1, March 2018.

 Mark Copelovitch, Jon Pevehouse "International Trade and Finance."
 In Oxford Handbook of the Political Economy of International Trade, ed.
 L. Martin.
 Oxford University Press, 2015.